Other School Services & Financial

 Typical examples of activities falling into this category are day trips, admission to museums and theatres, transport costs, professional performances and demonstrations in school and when children are allowed to keep technical models and other resources which otherwise could have been reused in school.
 Payment for activities in this category will be by ‘voluntary contribution’.
 Parents will be informed how much money the school needs to raise for the activity to go ahead.
 Individual children would not be prevented from taking part in an activity if they are unable to pay but the school reserves the right to cancel an activity if insufficient funds can be raised.

 All of these activities are above and beyond the school’s statutory obligation and are only provided if reimbursement to the school’s budget can be achieved.
 Members of staff supervising these activities are often doing so on a voluntary basis.
 In the case of private tuition (musical instrument or other) the cost of tuition is normally paid by the parents directly to the visiting tutor.
 The school carries no pecuniary responsibility in this area.

-Extra information about the school lunches can be found by clicking here:
+Extra information from DCC about school lunches can be found by clicking here:

 Please click here for our dinner money policy:

 We have a Breakfast Club which operates every school day from 7.50 a.m.
 Advance booking is not required.
 Children are provided with toast, cereal and a drink; supervision is provided by members of our Teaching Assistant and Mid-Day Staff.

 The cost is £3.00 per day or £12.50 for the full week.

 Local Playgroups and Nurseries provide after-school-care and collect children from school routinely at the end of the school day.
 More information about the Breakfast Club and after-school care is available through school.